Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/api/libraries/http.md

 +++
 weight = 110
 title = "http"
+description = "An interface to resources via HTTP." categories = ["API", "Library"]
 +++

 The **http** library provides an interface to resources on the network via